bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 We're not talking about intervening in a key theft or preventing the theft of your Bitcoins.
 There's just like simply no way of doing that today, especially when you start talking about all the cool kind of recovery methods that you could use, whether whether it is like some kind of crazy offline, cypher wheel key that you generate, or whether it's a three of five social recovery that you distribute to your family, or whether it's some kind of like long time lock thing, or whether it's like all these conditions under a single taproot tree, like you can really, really get an incredible degree of security that you hopefully never have to use.
 And then in the meantime, you can feel very confident about using, say, just a single cold card or even a software wallet, honestly, if you have the right kind of watchtowers in place for really convenient transactions.
-But you still sleep at night because you know, okay, I have, you know, let's say a two day time lock.
+But you still sleep at night because you know, okay, I have, let's say a two day time lock.
-Someone, you know, like there's no way someone's going to walk away with my coins and I'm not going to intervene kind of in a period like that.
+Someone, like there's no way someone's going to walk away with my coins and I'm not going to intervene kind of in a period like that.

 Speaker 0: 00:39:30

-One thing I'd love to do is, I kind of wanted to do this with CodeCard before, which is you integrate the hardware device into your home alarm system.
+One thing I'd love to do is, I kind of wanted to do this with `CodeCard` before, which is you integrate the hardware device into your home alarm system.
 And this is totally doable.
 It's just kind of cost and not yet interested in the complexity.
 But, and this could be wireless too, which poses other trade-offs, but let's say it's wired.